wavefrontHQ/docs/index.md

 Welcome to the Wavefront documentation site!

 * New users usually start with [Introduction to Wavefront](wavefront_introduction.html) or [Getting Started Documentation](documentation_getting_started.html).
-* Experienced users often need the [Wavefront Query Language Quick Reference](https://docs.wavefront.com/query_language_reference.html)
+* Even if don't usually read docs, have a look at the [Wavefront Query Language Quick Reference](https://docs.wavefront.com/query_language_reference.html)

 You can explore the documentation in the three-level hierarchy in the nav bar on the left.
 Topics also have one or more labels that offer a non-hierarchical way to browse.
 Click the buttons below to view all topics with that label.